 Santa Claus Girls of Kent County have served the community for over a 100 years and are viewed by the community as a conduit for anyone to support gift giving to children during the holidays season.
 When donations are received, they are recorded in the newspaper and on the website with the amount and name of the donor or donor group or if requested, a tribute.
 Through the remarkable support of the community, the Santa Claus Girls have achieved their financial goal every year for the past 109 years.
 In addition to the funds used to purchase gift, there is also the long-held custom of receiving hand crocheted hats and mittens as well as doll quilts that are delivered to the children.

-The Santa Claus Girls is a unique charity representing the generosity of the community.
-Unique that 100% of the funds collected go directly to the program.
+The Santa Claus Girls is a unique charity representing the generosity of the community and that 100% of the funds collected go directly to the program.
 This is possible because every person associated with the Santa Claus Girls is a non-paid volunteer.
 This allows 98 cents of every dollar to go to gifts to the children.
-The other 2 cents is for and independent outside audit assuring financial compliance and for insurance on the inventory.
+The other 2 cents is for an independent outside audit assuring financial compliance and for insurance on the inventory.

 The gifts for the children are selected by age and gender.
 All the gifts for the children are wrapped and placed in plastic bags, organized by route, and delivered to the child’s home in time for the holidays.
 Approximately 350 volunteer drivers deliver the packages to homes usually on the third Saturday in December.
 The job of organizing 350 drivers is a daunting task undertaken by an associated volunteer group named the YMCA Service Club of Greater Grand Rapids.